 - proof that you’re staying in Canada temporarily, for instance, through your travel itinerary.

-At Acumen Law Corporation, we can help you prepare your application and obtain a student Visa.
+At Acumen Law Corporation, we can help you prepare your application and obtain a study permit.
 Study permits are currently limited to those students studying at a Designated Learning Institution.

 Anyone who has a study permit in Canada will also have to prove they are enrolled in a qualified program, and may have to prove to government that you are making steady progress towards the completion of your studies.